 If you’re considering being a stay at home mom, there are plenty of pros and cons you must weigh before you make your final decision.
 So let’s take a look at some of the pros and cons of being a stay at home mom, and why you might want to be one!

-Being a Stay at Home Mom: Benefits and Problems
+Challenges and Benefits of Being a Stay at Home Mom

 It was almost a year ago I started thinking about becoming a work-at-home mom.
 I knew after D was born that I was going to want to be home full time.
 I was already missing Morgan tremendously, and I knew it would only get worse.